 Keep a stiff upper lip

 This is such a clichéd expression that it is difficult to imagine doing anything else with a stiff upper lip apart from keeping it.
-It is similar to 'keep a straight face', 'keep you chin up', and (to the amusement of many Americans) 'keep you pecker up'.
-The phrase has become symbolic of the British, and particularly of the products of the English public school system during the age of the British Empire.
+If you try to hold your upper lip stiff your facial expression will appear aloof and unsmiling, betraying little of any feeling you might be experiencing.
+That demeanour is the source of 'keep a stiff upper lip'.
+The phrase is similar to 'bite the bullet', 'keep your chin up', and (to the amusement of many Americans) 'keep you pecker up'.
+It has become symbolic of the British, and particularly of the products of the English public school system during the age of the British Empire.
 In those schools the 'play up and play the game' ethos was inculcated into the boys who went on to rule the Empire.
-That 'do your duty and show no emotion' feeling was expressed in Alfred, Lord Tennyson's The Charge of the Light Brigade:
+That 'do your duty and show no emotion' attitude was expressed in Alfred, Lord Tennyson's The Charge of the Light Brigade:

 Into the valley of Death